 - Dignity of Merit.
-This form of dignity is related to an older person's status.
-Many older people are proud to have held positions in society, been awarded honours and had significant achievements in their lifetime.
+This form of dignity is related to a vulnerable adult's status.
+Many vulnerable adults may have held positions in society, been awarded honours and had significant achievements in their lifetime.
 Uniforms, awards, badges and titles all bring to the owner a level of respect and dignity in society.
-Older people have a reasonable expectation of continued recognition for their achievements as they become older and can be very disappointed when this does not happen. - Dignity of Moral Status.
-This is a variation of dignity of merit, where some people have a personal status because of the way they are perceived and respected by others.
-This type of dignity is difficult to appreciate because the meaning and value of a person's moral status will vary from situation to situation and time to time.
-Unlike permanent awards or honours based on merit, an individual's moral status is not something everyone recognises.
-For example, an unelected community leader may well have a moral status and be treated with considerable dignity by members of that community.
-Yet to others, this unelected individual may be seen as having no legitimate right to represent anyone and just be ignored.
-In this sense dignity of moral status will be very much in the eye of the beholder.
-This is a complex aspect of delivering care with dignity.
-Older people will have an expectation of continued recognition of their previous moral status no matter how volatile that was.
+People have a reasonable expectation of continued recognition for their achievements and can be very disappointed when this does not happen. - Dignity of Moral Stature.
+This is a variation of dignity of merit, where people have status because they stand out because of the way they lead their lives according to their principles.
+This form of dignity is very difficult to appreciate because the meaning and value of 'stature' will vary, and unlike awards or honours, 'moral stature' is not something everyone recognises.
+For example, an unelected 'community leader' may well carry considerable moral stature and be treated with the dignity the role demands by members of the community.
+Yet to others this unelected individual may seem to have no legitimate right to represent anyone and just be ignored.
+In this sense 'dignity of moral stature' will be very much in the 'eye of the beholder'.
+What is seen by one individual as being vitally important and deserving of respect, may quite be unimportant to another person.
+This has a lot of implications for the care of the vulnerable adults with dignity and the maintenance of vulnerable adults' perceptions of themselves.